 We use an exciting website called Charanga Musical School in our music lessons.
 This helps to teach musical knowledge and skills through learning to sing, play instruments, improvise and compose to many different pieces of music from different genres throughout history, including rock and pop!
 We perform in class at the end of every lesson.
+Please scroll down to see videos.

 As well as this, all Key Stage 1 children have percussion lessons, including African drumming, from the East Riding Schools' Music Service.